-Texas Education Code, §7.102, State Board of Education Powers and Duties (excerpt):
+Texas Education Code (TEC), §7.102, State Board of Education Powers and Duties (excerpt):

-(c)(4) The board shall establish curriculum and graduation requirements.
+(c) (4) The board shall establish curriculum and graduation requirements.

-Texas Education Code, §28.002, Required Curriculum (excerpts):
+TEC, §28.002, Required Curriculum (excerpts):

 - (a) Each school district that offers kindergarten through grade 12 shall offer, as a required curriculum:

 - (1) a foundation curriculum that includes:

 - (A) English language arts;

-- (B) mathematics;
+- (B) mathematics:

 - (C) science; and

 - (D) social studies, consisting of Texas, United States, and world history, government, economics, with emphasis on the free enterprise system and its benefits, and geography; and

 - (2) an enrichment curriculum that includes:

 - (A) to the extent possible, languages other than English;

 - (B) health, with emphasis on the importance of proper nutrition and exercise;

 - (C) physical education;

 - (D) fine arts;

 - (E) career and technology education;

 - (F) technology applications;

 - (G) religious literature, including the Hebrew Scriptures (Old Testament) and New Testament, and its impact on history and literature; and

 - (H) personal financial literacy.

 - (b) The State Board of Education by rule shall designate subjects constituting a well-balanced curriculum to be offered by a school district that does not offer kindergarten through grade 12.

 - (c) The State Board of Education, with the direct participation of educators, parents, business and industry representatives, and employers shall by rule identify the essential knowledge and skills of each subject of the required curriculum that all students should be able to demonstrate and that will be used in evaluating instructional materials under Chapter 31 and addressed on the assessment instruments required under Subchapter B, Chapter 39.
 As a condition of accreditation, the board shall require each district to provide instruction in the essential knowledge and skills at appropriate grade levels and to make available to each high school student in the district an Algebra II course.

-Texas Education Code, §28.025, High School Diploma and Certificate; Academic Achievement Record (excerpts):
+TEC, §28.025, High School Diploma and Certificate; Academic Achievement Record, as amended by House Bill 3593 and Senate Bill 826, 85th Texas Legislature, Regular Session, 2017 (excerpts):